 Who Were the Knights Templar?

-With the support of Baldwin II, the ruler of Jerusalem, they set up headquarters on that city’s sacred Temple Mount – from which they took their name – and pledged to protect Christian visitors to Jerusalem.
+With the support of Baldwin II, the ruler of Jerusalem, they set up headquarters on that city’s sacred Temple Mount, the source of their now-iconic name, and pledged to protect Christian visitors to Jerusalem.

 The Pope’s Endorsement

 In 1139, Pope Innocent II issued a Papal Bull that allowed the Knights Templar special rights.
-Among them, the Templars were exempt from paying taxes, permitted to build their own oratories, and held to no one’s authority, except the Pope’s.
+Among them, the Templars were exempt from paying taxes, permitted to build their own oratories and were held to no one’s authority except the Pope’s.

 The Knights Templars at Work